Real-Time Privacy-Preserving Data Release for Smart Meters

-The use of neural networks to model an attacker has been considered in \cite{wang2017}.
-However, a more powerful formulation of the problem assumes that both the releaser (or privatizer) and the attacker are deep neural networks (DNNs) that are trained simultaneously based on a minimax game, an idea that is inspired by the well-known Generative Adversarial Networks (GANs) \cite{goodfellow2014}.
-This concept can be referred to as Generative Adversarial Privacy (GAP) \cite{huang2018} and is the basis for our approach.
-It should be mentioned that the concept of GAP has been studied for different applications related to images \cite{tripathy2019,feutry2018} but, to the best of our knowledge, not in the context of SMs time series data.
-In these works, the authors consider i.i.d. data and deep feed-forward neural networks for the releaser and attacker, while in this paper we consider deep Recurrent Neural Networks (RNNs) to capture and exploit the time correlation.
-The idea of time-series generation with an adversarial approach has been considered in \cite{esteban2018} for medical data based in the principle of differential privacy.
-As we mentioned previously, our approach is instead based on the DI, an information-theoretic measure of privacy.
+The use of neural networks to model a privacy attacker has been considered in~\cite{wang2017}.
+However, a more powerful formulation of the problem is obtained if one assumes that both the releaser (i.e., the privatizer) and the attacker are deep neural networks (DNNs).
+In this framework, the releaser can be trained by simulating an attacker based on a minimax game, an idea that is inspired by the well-known Generative Adversarial Networks (GANs)~\cite{goodfellow2014}.
+This concept can be referred to as Generative Adversarial Privacy (GAP)~\cite{huang2018} and is the basis for the approach taken in the present work.
+It should be mentioned that the concept of GAP has been studied for different applications related to image classification~\cite{tripathy2019privacy,feutry2018} but, to the best of our knowledge, not in the context of SMs.
+In these works, the authors consider independent and identically distributed (i.i.d.) data and deep feed-forward neural networks for the releaser and attacker, which are unable to capture and exploit the time correlation in the time series SMs signals.
+The idea of time-series generation with an adversarial approach has been considered in~\cite{esteban2018} for medical data based in the principle of differential privacy.